aspose-words/Aspose.Words-Documentation/net/getting-started/how-to-use-aspose-words-via-com-interop/_index.md

 ```

 Some methods have overloads and they will be exposed by COM Interop with a numeric suffix added to them, except for the very first method that stays unchanged.
-For example, Document.Save method overloads become Document.Save, Document.Save_2, Document.Save_3, and so on.
+For example, `Document.Save` method overloads become `Document.Save`, `Document.Save_2`, `Document.Save_3`, and so on.

 For more information, see the language-specific articles further in this documentation.